wsaada19/CommunityQuests/README.md

 for one minute.
 If both goal and time required are set then the quest will run until the goal is hit or until the timeToComplete is hit, whichever comes first.

+### worlds (optional)
+Use this parameter to restrict quests to specific worlds.
+All worlds in the list will be able to participate in quests.
+When no value is provided for worlds then the quest will be enabled in every world.

 ### materials (optional)
 This is an optional parameter for the following quest types: